swissquote/crafty/docs/05_Packages/05_crafty-preset-typescript/Getting_Started_with_TypeScript.md

-Like for an EcmaScript2015 bundle, you must set `webpack: true` in your `crafty.config.js` for your bundle.
+Like for an EcmaScript 2015 bundle, you must set `webpack: true` in your `crafty.config.js` for your bundle.

 ## Prerequisite